chainq/chainq/README.md

 ### Hi there 👋

+I'm gradually moving all my private repos from here to CodeBerg: https://codeberg.org/chainq Only the ones that require cooperation on GitHub will stay.

 <!--
 **chainq/chainq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.